withastro/astro/.changeset/stupid-points-refuse.md

 ## Integration hook change

 The integration hook `astro:build:start` includes a param `buildConfig` which includes all of these same options.
 You can continue to use this param in Astro 1.x, but it is deprecated in favor of the new `build.config` options.
-All if the built-in adapters have been updated to the new format.
+All of the built-in adapters have been updated to the new format.
 If you have an integration that depends on this param we suggest upgrading to do this instead:

 ```js
 export default function myIntegration() {